top of page

 Fridays 12:00 noon and 5:00 p.m.

-*Reservations necessary Contact Church Office (937-223-7285) For organ recitals, the organ console will be visible by way of a large-screen projection system.
+*Reservations necessary for some events Contact Church Office (937-223-7285) For organ recitals, the organ console will be visible by way of a large-screen projection system.
 Please check Westminster’s website for updates and additional information regarding the music calendar.

 Music: List